virtualscienceforum/virtualscienceforum/moderatorguide.md

 * ensure that everyone is muted and cannot unmute themselves: checkmark the "mute all participants" checkbox and uncheck the "participants may unmute themselves" checkbox
 * remind the audience that the talk is recorded and start the recording
-* deliver the opening remarks, introduce VSF and the speaker
+* deliver the opening remarks, introduce VSF and the speaker, remind the audience about the Q/A format and to please report any technical issues to you
 * turn on spotlight of the speaker’s webcam stream
 * unmute the speaker and invite them to begin their seminar